danijelthales/synthetix-faq-bot/README.md

 **!faq question 1**
 **!faq gas price**

+**!faq hedge hedgeAmount**
+For the given hedge amount worth of debt shows the mirror strategy to invest the synths in the following manner (in sUSD terms)

+**!faq debt**
+Shows the debt pool in percentages

 The list of all [questions](#list-of-questions-currently-available).
 The list of all [aliases](#list-of-aliases-currently-available).
 You can also get the latest aliases from the bot by sending him a DM **aliases**